La Digue: Politics

-There is no separate government of La Digue, so it follows the laws and legislation set from the government in Victoria.
-The Seychelles have a president and the main political sides are the PP and SNP.
-The law system of the Seychelles is modelled on European legal systems.
+There is no separate government of La Digue, so it follows the laws and legislation set by the government in Victoria.
+Seychelles has a president and the main political sides are the PP and SNP.
+The law system of Seychelles is modelled on European legal systems.

 Government services

 Being an island with a population of only 2,800 people, there are few government buildings or services.
 For many services, people have to go to Praslin.
 La Digue has a post office which is closed on Sundays.
 There is a small police station that was mainly set up for tourists.
 There is a small hospital, although some inhabitants prefer to visit the hospitals in Praslin and Victoria.
 Women usually go to the hospital in Victoria to give birth.

 Tourism

 Today, the island's main industry is tourism, and it is known for its beaches, especially Anse Source d'Argent and Grand Anse.
-La Digue, along with the rest of the Seychelles, saw a major increase in tourism numbers in the late 20th century, which greatly impacted the economy of the Seychelles.
+La Digue, along with the rest of Seychelles, saw a major increase in tourism numbers in the late 20th century, which greatly impacted the economy of Seychelles.
 Before 1960, copra and vanilla production were the mainstays of the local economy, which are commemorated in the island's museum.

 The Veuve Nature Reserve, in the island's interior, is home to the rare black paradise flycatcher, of which there are only about 100 in existence.
 La Digue's tallest peak, Belle Vue (Eagle's Nest Mountain), is in the central part of the island, with a summit more than 300 m above sea level.
-La Digue's wide variety of underwater creatures including fish, sharks and rays also attracts many tourists for diving trips.
-The island has plenty of accommodation and activities for tourists, including more than twenty guesthouses and hotels, restaurants and a dive centre.
-One can go on a boat trip or a diving trip around La Digue for a half day or a full day.
+La Digue's wide variety of underwater creatures including fish, sharks, and rays also attracts many tourists for diving trips.
+The island has plenty of accommodations and activities for tourists, including more than twenty guesthouses and hotels, restaurants, and a dive centre.
+One can go on a boat trip or a diving trip around La Digue for half or full days.
 Furthermore, the Veuve Reserve offers tourists hiking trips with guides.